Tanga Garnet

 Possessing a high brilliance and transparency, deft lapidary that accentuates Tanga Garnet’s innate beauty is essential, with ours optimally faceted in the legendary gemstone country of Sri Lanka (Ceylon), home to some of the world’s best lapidaries.
 Each crystal was carefully orientated to maximize colorful brilliance, maintaining an eye-clean clarity (the highest quality clarity grade for colored gemstones as determined by the world’s leading gemological laboratories), a high/mirror-like polish (accentuating its vitreous ‘glassy’ luster), and an attractive overall appearance (outline, profile, proportions, and shape).
 Tanga Garnet are often faceted as Ovals and Rounds, but any cut that maximizes brilliance is indicative of fine quality.

 January’s birthstone, Garnets’ come in blues, chocolates, greens, oranges, pinks, purples, reds and yellows, and are a group of minerals possessing similar crystal structures, but varying in composition, giving each type different colors and properties.
 Garnet’s name is derived from the Latin ‘granatus’ (from ‘granum’, which means ‘seed’) due to some Garnets’ resemblance to pomegranate seeds.
-A rare, cocktail primarily of Almandine and Pyrope with traces of Spessartine, Umbalite is also called Malaia (‘outcast’ or ‘out of the family’ in Swahili) Garnet, as they don’t match the color/gemological properties of other, better-known Garnets.
+A rare, cocktail primarily of Pyrope and Spessartine with traces of Almandine, ‘Umbalite’ was named in 1978 (i.e. Umba + lite, from the Greek, ‘lithos’, stone), for its discovery in the Umba River Valley, in the Korogwe Rural District of Tanzania’s Tanga Region, which is geologically in East Africa’s Mozambique Belt (see ‘Rarity’ below).
+Umbalite is also called Malaia Garnet (‘outcast’ or ‘out of the family’ in Swahili, the main language of Tanzania), as they don’t match the color/gemological properties of other, better-known Garnets.
+Umbalite was first encountered in the 60s by miners looking for Rhodolite Garnets.
+Initially overlooked due to its atypical hues, following gemological analysis, Umbalite was determined to be either; a Pyrope dominant, Almandine-Pyrope-Spessartine mix; or a variable Pyrope-Spessartine mix, and is generally regarded as a Pyrope-Spessartine variety.
+Umbalites attractive saturations/tones, typically range from red and pink, to reddish-pink, purplish-pink, reddish-purple, and purple, also including, orange-pink, reddish-orange, and orangish-red.
 Used in adornment for over 5,000 years, Garnets were popular in ancient Egypt from around 3100 BC, being used as beads in necklaces, as well as inlaid jewelry (gems set into a surface in a decorative pattern).
 Garnet’s many myths frequently portray it as a symbol of light, faith, truth, chivalry, loyalty and honesty.
-In Judaism, a Garnet is said to have illuminated Noah’s Ark and Garnet (carbuncle) was also one of the gems in the ‘breastplate of judgment’ (Exodus 28:15-30), the impetus for birthstones in Western culture.
-Crusaders considered Garnet so symbolic of Christ’s sacrifice that they set them into their armor for protection.
+In Judaism, a Garnet is said to have illuminated Noah’s Ark, and Garnet (carbuncle) was also one of the gems in the ‘breastplate of judgment’ (Exodus 28:15-30), the impetus for birthstones in Western culture.
+Crusaders considered Garnet so symbolic of Christ’s sacrifice that they set them into their amour for protection.
 In Islam, Garnets illuminate the fourth heaven, while for Norsemen, they guide the way to Valhalla.
 A Grimm’s fairy-tale even tells of an old lady, who upon rescuing an injured bird was rewarded for her kindness with a Garnet that glowed, illuminating the night.

 Rarity

-Part of East Africa’s Great Rift Valley, one of the greatest gem deposits on earth, East Africa’s Mozambique Belt has yielded some of the world’s finest gemstones including exceptional, Garnets, Sapphires, Tourmalines, and Zircons.
+Part of East Africa’s Great Rift Valley, one of the greatest gem deposits on earth, East Africa’s Mozambique Belt has yielded some of the world’s finest gemstones, including exceptional Garnets, Sapphires, Tourmalines, and Zircons.
 Since the 60s, Tanzania’s Tanga Region has been one of the world’s most significant gemstone locales.
-Containing a variety of metamorphic and igneous rocks, the Tanga Region’s gemstones are primarily mined from primary and eluvial deposits.
-While Umbalite was first unearthed here in 1978, mining of this rare, Tanzanian gemstone has been very irregular since its discovery, with the last significant 2015 occurrence further south at Mahenge, in the Ulanga District of Tanzania’s Morogoro Region.
+Containing a variety of metamorphic and igneous rocks, the Tanga Region’s gemstones are mainly mined from primary host-rock, and secondary eluvial deposits (weathered crystals near their host-rock).

-Due to Umbalite’s rarity, Tanga Garnet has quickly become highly prized by gem collectors, with savvy connoisseurs securing while still available.
+Due to Umbalite’s rarity, Tanga Garnet has quickly become highly prized by gem collectors, with prices highly fluctuating since its discovery; savvy connoisseurs are securing theirs while still available.
 Increasingly limited, especially in calibrated sizes for jewelry collections, Tanga Garnets are also totally natural and unenhanced, accentuating desirability, rarity, and value.

 Durability & Care